Why are ferrets illegal in California?

 There Is No Vaccine Against Rabies In Ferrets

 That might have been true in 1933, but today, there are good rabies vaccines you can use on ferrets.
 They will be effective and ferrets will be protected from rabies.
 The issue rises in something else.
-A ferret mustn’t receive a rabies vaccination if he is younger than 12 weeks.
+A ferret mustn’t receive a rabies vaccination if the ferret is younger than 12 weeks.
 Most kits go to a new owner younger than that so it is the owner’s responsibility to vaccinate the ferret against rabies.
 The same story is with kittens and puppies and people do that for ages.
 Why is that a problem with kits?
 We will never know.

 Ferrets Are Indoor Pets